GROWING TOGETHER

 Build a Bench Project Engagement Officer

-Beccy has worked in the education and employment sector for over 20 years and is a qualified tutor of adults experiencing mental health issues and unemployment backgrounds.
-She believes in delivering person-centred interventions to remove barriers and nurtures a growth mindset.
-She has experience in supporting people to recognise their skills, increase their confidence and self-esteem, and turn barriers into opportunities.
+Beccy is a Well Being in Nature Practitioner and has worked in the education and employment sector for over 20 years.
+She is also a qualified tutor of adults experiencing mental health issues or struggling to find employment.
+She believes in delivering person-centred interventions to remove barriers and nurtures a growth mindset and supporting people to recognise their skills, increase their confidence and self-esteem - turning barriers into opportunities.

 ANGLESEY